I was in college and I was walking to a fraternity where a party was going to be held.

 So let’s go into some of the reasons for why I think their argument against Americans using the word “American” to describe themselves is idiotic.

-And keep in mind, this article was, in part, inspired by this recent article I saw on centralamerica.com here.
+And keep in mind that this article was, in part, inspired by this recent article I saw here.

-I suppose it would be the right time to discuss this issue in greater detail.
+I suppose it would be the right time to discuss the issue surrounding the use of the term "America."

 So let’s begin!

 Reason 1: A Word Can Have Several Meanings

 First, it needs to be said that it's not uncommon for words to have several meanings depending on the context they are used.

 Therefore, to complain at someone using the word "American" in a way that you wouldn't does makes you look like a crying bitch.

 There are words in English and Spanish that change meaning depending on how they are used!

 So it's not a bad thing to have one meaning of the word "American" for those who are from the US and and another meaning of the word for those who come from "the Americas."